School of Criminology and Criminal Justice

 Megan Denver

-Megan Denver’s research interests include criminal record stigma, employment and recidivism, credentialing decisions for people with criminal records, and desistance.
-She uses a variety of methods to address her research questions and integrates criminological theory with policy.
-Denver was a 2016 National Institute of Justice Graduate Research Fellow and previously worked as a research associate at the Urban Institute.
+Megan Denver’s research interests include criminal record stigma, criminal background checks for employment purposes, and positive credentials as signals of desistance.
+She uses a variety of methods to address her research questions and integrates theory with policy.
+She was a recipient of the Ruth Shonle Cavan Young Scholar Award (American Society of Criminology) and previously worked as a research associate at the Urban Institute.

 Read Denver’s faculty spotlight.